terryyin/lizard/README.rst

+  -h, --help            show this help message and exit --version             show program's version number and exit -l LANGUAGES, --languages LANGUAGES
+                        List the programming languages you want to analyze. if left empty, it'll search for all languages it knows. lizard -l cpp -l java
+                        searches for C++ and Java code.
+                        The available languages are: cpp, java, javascript, python, objectivec, ttcn
-  -h, --help            show this help message and exit --version             show program's version number and exit -V, --verbose         Output in verbose mode (long function name) -C CCN, --CCN CCN     Threshold for cyclomatic complexity number warning.
+  -V, --verbose         Output in verbose mode (long function name) -C CCN, --CCN CCN     Threshold for cyclomatic complexity number warning.
                         The default value is 15.
-Functions with CCN bigger than it will generate warning -a ARGUMENTS, --arguments ARGUMENTS
+Functions with CCN bigger than it will generate warning -L LENGTH, --length LENGTH
+                        Threshold for maximum function length warning.
+The default value is 1000.
+Functions length bigger than it will generate warning
+  -a ARGUMENTS, --arguments ARGUMENTS
                         Limit for number of parameters -w, --warnings_only   Show warnings only, using clang/gcc's warning format